Indianapolis’ Premier Memory Care Solution

 January 28, 2025

-Dementia affects not only memory and cognition but also the ability to communicate.
-As the condition progresses, conversations may become challenging, leaving caregivers and family members feeling frustrated or disconnected.
-At Story Cottage, we understand the importance of fostering meaningful connections and are here to share tips for effective communication with loved ones living with dementia.
+Dementia affects memory, cognition, and the ability to communicate.
+As the condition progresses, conversations may become challenging, leaving caregivers feeling frustrated or disconnected.
+At Story Cottage, we know how vital it is to maintain communication with loved ones with dementia.
+Here, we share practical tips to help you build understanding and connection.

 Understanding How Dementia Affects Communication

-Dementia impacts the brain in ways that can make it harder for individuals to express their thoughts or understand others.
-Common communication challenges include:
+Dementia impacts the brain, making it harder for individuals to express their thoughts or understand others.
+Common challenges include:

 • Repeating stories or questions.